 Greenhouse Ventilation Types

-To select the best sort of Ventilation for your greenhouse, carefully examine the description and cost-effectiveness of each.
+To select the best sort of ventilation for your greenhouse, carefully examine the description and cost-effectiveness of each.

 What is Mechanical Ventilation?

-When fans are installed in a greenhouse to exhaust hot air, it's considered mechanical Ventilation.
+When fans are installed in a greenhouse to exhaust hot air, it's considered mechanical ventilation.
 These fans generate a vacuum, which sucks colder air through louvers on the opposite greenhouse end.
 When properly engineered, this fan ventilation can maintain ideal inside greenhouse temperatures across various locations and weather conditions.

-Mechanical Several greenhouse ventilation fans should be placed to provide Ventilation at varying rates.
+Several mechanical greenhouse ventilation fans should be placed to provide ventilation at varying rates.
 Ventilation motors should also have several speeds so that the user can manage the rate of Ventilation.

 What exactly is Natural Ventilation?